dalyhabit/media-install-script/README.md

 Once done, it's time to add our first movie and define the destination paths for our downloads.

 Search up a movie (preferably one that's recent and has seeders) in the top bar and select the correct movie.
 When the popup appears, click under "Root Folder" and select "Add a new path".
-Fill in the typing bar with `/storage/media/movies/` and press "OK".
+Fill in the text field with `/storage/media/movies` and press "OK".
 Select the quality profile desired (otherwise, it will select the most seeded) and check "Start search for missing movie".

 View your transmission progress at `http://serverIP:9091`.
 The download should be added and everything should begin working.
 When the download finishes, the file will be "hard linked" to the `/mnt/external/media/movies` directory in a new organized folder.
 This enables you to seed your entire collection while also maintaining an organized file structure.
 Deleting from the `/mnt/external/downloads` directory will **not** save you any space, because the two files point to the same 1's and 0's on your hard disk.
-Similarly, when you want to delete a movie from your collection, make sure it is also deleted from `/mnt/data/downloads`.
+Additionally, when you want to delete a movie from your collection, make sure it is also deleted from `/mnt/data/downloads`.
+If you opted to use filebrowser, you can delete from both of these directories at http://serverIP:8080

 Finally, we're going to authentication-lock Radarr by going to Settings -> General and selecting "Basic".
 Choose a username and password, but be aware that Radarr does not transmit the password securely.
 This is optional but highly recommended.